loungerider/local-devenv-demo/README.md

 task devenv-init
 ```

-Using a single node minikube cluster because some examples would have issues when tunneling to the exposed service when executing `minikube service <app_name> --profile devenv`
+Using a single node minikube cluster because some examples would have issues when tunneling to the exposed service when executing `minikube service <app_name> --profile devenv` on macOS